drseguin/excel_manager/README.md

 - Read individual cells and ranges with calculated values
 - Write to cells and ranges
 - Find totals at the end of columns
+- Extract consecutive items from columns with offset capability
 - Support for A1 notation and row/column indices
 - Consistent error handling and logging
 - Currency and numeric formatting support